Linde 396 Forklift Outdoors

 In a warehouse, the terrain does not change from a smooth operating floor.
 Outdoors, however, it’s a different story.
 You may be on smooth asphalt one moment, and a rough gravel road the next.
 The terrain may be even and flat before suddenly becoming uneven or hilly.

-Related Post: Intro to Forklift Safety
+Related Post: Proper Forklift Weight Distribution

 It’s important for operators to be mindful of the changing terrain, and prepare to make the necessary adjustments.
 The driver should practice operating a forklift on the various terrains they expect to encounter, such as dirt or gravel.